segmentio/analytics.js/Readme.md

 Looking to add support for a new integration?
 Take a look at the [analytics.js-integrations](https://github.com/segmentio/analytics.js-integrations) repository, where all of the integration-specific code is stored.
 We love pull requests!

+## Custom builds

+It is possible to build your own version of `analytics.js` file with only integrations you use in your project.
+To do so, rename `integrations.json.skel` to `integrations.json` and update it with [tracking services](https://github.com/segmentio/analytics.js-integrations/tree/master/lib) you plan to utilize.
+Run `make` command to generate new `analytics.js` file.

 ## Development